 - Other Platforms to consider: RocketHub, Patreon, GoGetFunding, Causes

 There are lots of considerations for choosing the right funding platform.
-Ultimately, you want to choose one that supports your business need in a way that you can meet expectations of contributors.
-You also want to choose the platform that reaches the right target audience…the group of people who will be really excited to help fund your project AND to promote it by passing information to their community.
+Ultimately, you want one that supports your business in a way that you can meet customer expectations.
+You also want to choose the platform that reaches the right target audience.
+Access people who will be really excited to help fund your project AND promote it by telling their community.